kramergroup/openImpala/README.md

 make
 ```

-This will create a new folder,
-/build
-, which will be populated with the .o files and executables of OpenImpala.
+This will create a new folder, /build , which will be populated with the .o files and executables of OpenImpala.

+WARNING!
+There is a known bug when using the command ```make clean``` where it deletes files beyond the OpenImpala directory.
+This functionality currently does not work and should not be used.

 ### Testing Functionality